fbergama/i3-themer/README.md

     ./i3-themer -a [THEME_ID]

-And here you go, you have now a beatiful desktop!
+And that's it, you have now a beatiful desktop!
 </ul>

 <h2>Available Themes</h2>